msk2k1/minecraft-tools/readme.md

 These are small scripts I've written to manage local files for Minecraft: Java Edition.

 Python is required to run these scripts.
-Python versions prior to 3.12.5 are untested.
-No external libraries are needed.
+Python versions prior to 3.12.3 are untested.
+No external libraries are needed for either program.

 ---
 # migrate-instances